DanielJWein/DirectoryToolbox/README.md

 If it returns `false`, execution stops for that type of item.

 You can save your script with the 💾 button.
 Load it again with the 📝 button.
-Run it with ▶️, and delete it with 🗑️ (be careful, there's no confirmation)!
+Run it with ▶️, and delete it with 🗑️.

 There are two functions that can be run before and after processing.
 These functions are `static void Initialize(object unused)` and `static void Finalize(object unused)`.
 You will need to define them yourself.